haessr/haessr/README.md

 During the 7 years prior to this transition in my career I have worked on projects that involved mission critical systems, the exposure to these high-paced environments allowed me to develop effective communication to collaborate with other teams and also problem solving skills as a member of tier 3 support teams.

-I am eager to find a position in the tech industry where I could bring all my skills together to continue improving and learning as a full stack developer.
+I am eager to find a position in the tech industry where I could bring all my skills together to continue improving and learning as a software developer.
 I am currently learning TDD concepts and the ReactJS ecosystem.

 I am passionate about languages and during my free time I learn to play the piano on my own.